How wide a net should doctors cast in post-residency job search?

 How much weight is given to each side of the equation will be highly individualized.
 When considering the scope of your search, here are a few things to consider.

-Brandi Ring, MD, is associate medical director for obstetrics and gynecology at The Center for Children and Women in Houston, a practice owned by the Texas Children’s Health Plan that offers a wide range of outpatient medical and dental care.
-She has mentored numerous younger physicians making the transition from residency to practice and advocates that physicians to look at the big picture while job searching.
+Brandi Ring, MD, is an ob-gyn who has mentored numerous physicians making the transition from residency to practice and advocates that physicians need to look at the big picture while job searching.

-“The things that I always recommend residents do is write down what they want their life to look like five, 10 or 20 years down the road,” said Dr. Ring, an AMA member.
+“The things that I always recommend residents do is write down what they want their life to look like five, 10 or 20 years down the road,” said Dr. Ring.
 “What do they envision themselves doing professionally and what does that life look like for them.”

 As you continue the journey to being a young physician, the AMA Transition to Practice series has guidance and resources on deciding where to practice, negotiating an employment contract, managing work-life balance and other essential tips about starting in practice.

-In her initial post-residency job search, Dr. Ring had designs on returning to her home state of Colorado.
+In her initial post-residency job search, Dr. Ring desired to return to her home state of Colorado.
 That narrowed the focus to the point that she was “cold-dropping resumes” to leaders of academic medical centers.

-Having a particular area in mind to practice in is one factor that can require a bit more time and patience in your search, Dr. Ring said.
+Having a particular area in mind to practice or specific job requirements are factors that can require a bit more time and patience in your search, Dr. Ring said.

-“If you narrow your search, you may not be able to do it yourself without a significant time investment,” Dr. Ring said.
-“If you are going to limit your search to a single city for instance, you are probably going to need a recruiter.
+“If you narrow your search, you may not be able to do it yourself without a significant time investment,” said Dr. Ring, who is speaker of the AMA Young Physicians Section. said.
+“If you are going to limit your search to a single city for instance, you might need a recruiter.
 Those jobs might not actually be posted.
 You might need someone with insights into the specific opportunities.”

-Michael Belkin, a divisional vice president for physician recruiting firm Merritt Hawkins, says that geography tends to be one of the more challenging limitations of a job search.
+Leah Grant, president of physician recruiting company AMN Healthcare Physician Solutions (formerly known as Merritt Hawkins), says that geography tends to be one of the more challenging limitations of a job search.

 JAMA Career Center presents physician career opportunities, news and information relevant to the full spectrum of medical practice.